idomoroschenov/custom-cdk-react-game/README.md

 3. Add a secret named `github-secret` to your AWS Account in the region you would like deployment to happen.
 Add your personal access token as a value.

+4. Change variables `account_name`, `repository_name` and `branch_name` in **cdk.json** file to reflect your source repository.

-4. Run `cdk bootstrap` in order to prepare your environment for deployment.
+5. Run `cdk bootstrap` in order to prepare your environment for deployment.
 Environment is defined as AWS Account and region pair.

 ```
 cdk bootstrap
 ```
-5. Deploy the initial pipeline.
+6. Deploy the initial pipeline.

 ```
 cdk deploy --all